 Six 9-foot-tall statues designed by Alexander Stirling Calder live in the exterior garden of the Presbyterian Historical Society in Philadelphia.
 It is believed that these are the only sculptures ever cast in terra cotta by the artist, the second of three generations of influential Calder sculptors.

-The Presbyterian Historical Society has successfully raised funds for the conservation of the Calder statues and their improved display at PHS--including the reinstallation of the conserved statues onto new bases, design and placement of interactive signage that links to web-based information about the statues and their designer, and improvements to the statue niches.
+The Presbyterian Historical Society has successfully raised funds for the conservation of the Calder statues and their improved display at PHS--including the reinstallation of the conserved statues onto new bases, design and placement of Museum Without Walls interactive signage that links to web-based information about the statues and their designer, and improvements to the statue niches.
 We are currently gathering support for the third phase of the project, which will ensure the long-term preservation of these unique works of art through periodic examinations and cleanings.

 Please help this effort to save and share notable works of public art in Philadelphia.
 Give online using the button below; mail a check made payable to the Presbyterian Historical Society, 425 Lombard Street, Philadelphia, Pennsylvania, 19147; or contact Deana Stuart at 215-928-3865.
 Designated donations directly benefit this project.